CUSTOMER SERVICE INTERUPTION - TUE 12 DEC

 Temporary flooring or mats are prohibited as they form a pedestrian trip hazard.
 Fill out and submit a Business use of a public footpath application to apply.

-Accredited organisations seeking to conduct street stalls and raffles on public property are able to conduct up to five stalls per year without approval.
+Accredited organisations seeking to conduct street stalls and raffles on public property are able to conduct up to five stalls per year with approval.
 All other regulations still apply.
 If you are unsure whether your organisation qualifies, please get in touch.

 Businesses are also able to apply for use of footpath areas directly outside their place of business to display merchandise and other items for sale.
 Examples of street vending include portable fruit stands, clothing racks or florist displays.
 Bulky products such as whitegoods, crates, boxes or electrical appliances are unsuitable for street vending.
 Fill out and submit a Business use of a public footpath application to apply.